 The other dish that I was busting to taste was the Homemade gnocchi e gamberi ($19) with zucchini and fresh prawns.
 Gnocchi is one of those fiddly dishes that requires a light hand and lots of practice so I, personally, don’t really get inspired to make it at home all that often (ie. never).
 When it’s made well, gnocchi is heavenly light pillows of potato that roll over your tongue and when it’s made badly, it’s stodgy chunks of dough that sit in your stomach and make you feel queasy.
 This version was the former; light, bouncy and oh-so-moreish with the prawns and zucchini adding so much freshness.
 I really wished I didn’t have to share it, it was that good.

-We really couldn’t fit dessert in but the handsome waiter insisted that we at least have one Cannoli di ricotta ($8), an espresso coffee and a small shot of Limoncello.
+We really couldn’t fit dessert in but the handsome waiter insisted that we at least have one Cannoli di ricotta ($8), an espresso coffee from keurig coffee pods and a small shot of Limoncello.
 Well OK then, when in Rome, *ahem* Sicily.
 Somehow, despite by full belly, I found myself licking my fingers clean of the last remnants of icing sugar.

 Situated at the Cleveland St end of Crown St, Caffe Sicilia stands out from the crowd with it’s chequerboard floors and interior decked out like a traditional restaurant in Sicily circa 1940.
 It’s a welcome change from the hyper trendy options nearby and if you’re a sucker for handsome waiters with equally cute Italian accents and rustic, but well presented Sicilian-style Italian food, then you’re in for a treat.
 Bon apetito!